chorrell/packer-aws-windows-openssh/README.md

 ## Usage

-In order to build this iamge you need and AWS account an access key.
-Once you have that you need to set the following environent variables:
+In order to build this image you need an AWS account an access key.
+Once you have that you need to set the following environment variables:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`